The Constitution

 A summary

 A constitution is a set of laws, rules and practices that set out how a society and government are organised.
-Essentially establishing some form of a relationship between citizens and the state.
+Essentially, establishes some form of a relationship between citizens and the state.
 DO NOT confuse it with being the laws of the country.
-For example a law against internet piracy is JUST a law whereas the rules that determine the RELATIONSHIP between the supreme court and parliament and the way they implement law IS part of the constitution.
+For example, a law against internet piracy is JUST a law, whereas the rules that determine the RELATIONSHIP between the supreme court and parliament and the way they implement the law are part of the constitution.

 Purpose - We can summarise this into 3 main purposes.
-First consistency, we wouldn't want a nation to be organised in new ways each time a new government came into power.
-Secondly to guard against tyranny as a constitution is heavily about what a government CANT do.
-Finally to give the judiciary power to fight the government for example the US supreme court has the ability to stand up against something they disagree with.
+First, consistency, we wouldn't want a nation to be organised in new ways each time a new government came into power.
+Secondly, to guard against tyranny as a constitution is heavily about what a government CANNOT do.
+Finally, to give the judiciary power to fight the government, for example, the US Supreme Court has the ability to stand up against something they disagree with.

 Types of constitutions - Entrenched, meaning hard to change.
 For example the US constitution requires 2/3 majority in both houses and 3/4 majority of state ratification to pass an ammendment, this is whats known as a super majority, due to the constitution being so entrenched the equal rights ammendment that would guarantee equal legal rights between men and women has not been implemented meaning in 21st century America there is still not equal legal rights between men and women.
-Flexible, this is more like the UK constitution whereby the government can react quickly to changing circumstances like during Covid-19 whereby we made laws to protect society much faster.
-Uncodified meaning it is derived of many sources for example the UK constitution is made up of sources such as statute law common law and works of authority.
-Unlike a Codified consitution like the US consitution which was made by the founding fathers at the Philidelphia convention.
-Finally Evolved and constricted constituions.
-Evolved refers to one made overtime withstanding the 'test of time' whereras a constructed constituion is one more 'revolutionary than evolutionary'.
+Flexible, this is more like the UK constitution, whereby the government can react quickly to changing circumstances, like during Covid-19, when we made laws to protect society much faster.
+Uncodified, meaning it is derived from many sources, for example, the UK constitution is made up of sources such as statute law, common law and works of authority.
+Unlike a codified constitution like the US Constitution, which was made by the founding fathers at the Philadelphia convention.
+Finally, evolved and constricted constitutions.
+Evolved refers to one made over time, withstanding the 'test of time', whereas a constructed constitution is one more 'revolutionary than evolutionary'.

 THE HISTORY

-Anglo Saxon law - Closest thing we have to original English law.
+Anglo-Saxon law - The Closest thing we have to original English law.
 It established a few key principles that linger.
 1- Trial by jury - ie your right to have your side heard, this was the first limit on governmental power.
-2- Habeaus Corpus - the right to challenge arrest without cause.
+2- Habeas Corpus - the right to challenge an arrest without cause.
 3- The witan - a council of elders advising the king this set the standard that kings should not rule alone.
-However none of this was codified.
+However, none of this was codified.

 The Magna Carta - Before, England was an absolute monarchy.
-However the barons rose up against king John forcing him to sign a document limiting his power.
-This gave us 1- the right to free fair justice 2- the right to due process 3 - gave the nobles an opportunity to create a 25 member comittee to scruitinise the king (first House of Lords).
-However only 4 clauses from this remain now and it was never intended to be a constitution.
+However, the barons rose up against King John, forcing him to sign a document limiting his power.
+This gave us 1- the right to free fair justice, 2- the right to due process 3 - gave the nobles an opportunity to create a 25-member committee to scrutinise the king (first House of Lords).
+However, only 4 clauses from this remain now, and it was never intended to be a constitution.

-Since then : Power of Parliament continued to grow.
-Parliament Acts 1911 and 1949 both reducerd the power of House Of Lords by preventing them from blocking legislation passed by commons.
+Since then, the Power of Parliament has continued to grow.
+Parliament Acts 1911 and 1949 both reduced the power of the House Of Lords by preventing it from blocking legislation passed by the Commons.
 European Communities Act 1972 - Gave EU law supremacy over UK law.

-Statute Law : The most powerful source.
-These are laws made by government, they must be approved by both houses and gain royal assent before becoming implemented by the executive and enforced by the judiciary.
-Some examples include The Representation Of the peoples Act 1969 which lowered the voting age from 21 to 18.
-Statute law's significance is partly due to the fact it is implemented by sovereign parliament and therefore takes precedent over common law.
-Amendments to the constitution are primarily done via Statute Law again highlighting its significance. - Be aware that before the UK left the EU, European law directly formed part of the British constitution, this could be argued as a temporary limit on Parliamentary sovereignty.
+Statute Law: The most powerful source.
+These are laws made by the government; they must be approved by both houses and gain royal assent before being implemented by the executive and enforced by the judiciary.
+Some examples include the Representation of the People's Act 1969, which lowered the voting age from 21 to 18.
+Statute law's significance is partly due to the fact that it is implemented by the sovereign parliament and therefore takes precedent over common law.
+Amendments to the constitution are primarily done via Statute Law, again highlighting its significance. - Be aware that before the UK left the EU, European law directly formed part of the British constitution, which could be argued as a temporary limit on Parliamentary sovereignty.

-Common Law : This is laws or rights that have been passed down over the years from decisions made by the courts.
+Common Law: These are laws or rights that have been passed down over the years from decisions made by the courts.
 When deciding on the legality of the case, judges will use previous decisions on similar cases.
-They are not formed by Parliament so can be changed or amended easily however are still highly held.
-The right to privacy was not a legal statute until 1998, however was still well defended in courts before that point.
-Although not codified they must always apply.
+They are not formed by Parliament so can be changed or amended easily; however are still highly held.
+The right to privacy was not a legal statute until 1998; however was still well defended in courts before that point.
+Although not codified, they must always apply.

-Conventions : Unwritten understandings about how things in Parliament should be done.
+Conventions: Unwritten understandings about how things in Parliament should be done.
 It facilitates the smooth running of the constitution.
-Although not codified like common law, breaking it can lead to constitutional crisis, this happened with the Sewel convention broken by Brexit.
-Conventions are seen through the entire constitutional system.
-An important example is the monarch gives royal assent to ALL bills in Parliament.
+Although not codified like common law, breaking it can lead to a constitutional crisis; this happened with the Sewel convention broken by Brexit.
+Conventions are seen throughout the entire constitutional system.
+An important example is that the monarch gives royal assent to ALL bills in Parliament.

 The rule of law :